canh25xp/GraduationThesis/OUTLINES.md

 **Problem Addressed**: The need for a responsive and accessible user interface that works across different devices, including mobile phones.

 **Choice**: Bootstrap is a popular CSS and JavaScript framework that provides pre-designed components and a responsive grid system.
-It ensures that the ALLECS interface is accessible and works well on devices with varying screen sizes.
+It ensures that the GecWeb interface is accessible and works well on devices with varying screen sizes.

 **Alternatives**: Other CSS frameworks like Foundation or Materialize could be used, but Bootstrap is the most widely adopted and has extensive documentation and community support.